IN LOVING MEMORY OF

 Born on April 13, 1945, in California, Thomas was the youngest of three siblings.
 He and his siblings shared a strong and lasting bond, supporting one another through all of life’s challenges.
 From a young age, Thomas also found solace and joy in nature, developing a lifelong love for gardening and the outdoors.

 Thomas was a gifted athlete in his youth and, by all accounts, one to watch.
 His performance on the football field earned him a scholarship offer from UC Berkeley, and he was also in discussions with the University of Southern California.
 Though life ultimately took him in a different direction, his passion for the game remained with him throughout his life.
 A knee injury during his junior year of high school brought an end to his time on the field, and the surgery that followed resulted in a significant hearing loss.
-He adapted with hearing aids in his late teens, and those who knew him believed that what the injury took from him in one way, it gave back in another—deepening his awareness, empathy, and attentiveness to those around him.
+He adapted with hearing aids in his late teens, and those who knew him believed that what the injury took from him in one way, it gave back in another, deepening his awareness, empathy, and attentiveness to those around him.

-He was a project manager by trade, though those who knew him would say it was simply who he was—organized, driven, and deeply capable.
+He was a project manager by trade, though those who knew him would say it was simply who he was.
+Organized, driven, and deeply capable.
 He had no patience for foolishness and did not mince words, but beneath that directness was a passion and a kindness that came through to everyone he encountered.
-In the days since his passing, the words shared by those who knew him have been remarkably consistent: kindness was his defining characteristic—not passive or quiet, but intentional, steady, and deeply felt.
+In the days since his passing, the words shared by those who knew him have been remarkably consistent: kindness was his defining characteristic, not passive or quiet, but intentional, steady, and deeply felt.

-He was preceded in death by his parents, David and Frances, and by his son, Thomas Daniel.
+Thomas was preceded in death by his parents, David and Frances, and by his son, Thomas Daniel.

-Thomas did not have time for foolishness—but he had all the time in the world for the people he loved.
+Thomas did not have time for foolishness, but he had all the time in the world for the people he loved.
 And they knew it.

 He will be deeply missed.